aywandji/machine-predicted-lithology/README.md

 ## REPOSITORY FILES DESCRIPTION
  * data_analysis.ipynb : details on some analysis and vizualisation I did on the data.
  * data_processing.ipynb : details on how data have been processed (imputation, scaling and encoding)
+ * classification.ipynb: details on how I trained my classifier.

 ## Data Analysis (data_analysis.ipynb)
 First of all, we started by looking at the provided data to get a better understanding and extract some insights on how features are linked to target (lithofacies labels).
 All detailed steps are available inside "data_analysis.ipynb" notebook.